|Actively Caring for People|| |

-Co-Advisor: Teresa Bonnema
+Co-Adviser: Teresa Bonnema

-Co-Advisor: Cristen Vanek
+Co-Adviser: Cristen Vanek

 Early Childhood Education Club is a voluntary student association that promotes pride and professionalism within the student body of the Early Childhood Education Program by providing opportunities to plan educational seminars, advocacy efforts, social events and fund-raising activities to benefit our students and the surrounding communities through student engagement.